 Get the glimpses of expansionist ambitions of the East India Company at Fort William Kolkata which played a major role in the establishment of British Raj over Bengal and India.
-For long it remained a main administrative block.
-Today it is under the control of Indian army and is certainly a must visit place in Kolkata.

 Fort William is located on the banks of river Hooghly towards the eastern end.
 It was constructed during the initial years of the British Raj.
 Fort William Kolkata is named after King William II of Scotland and King William III of Ireland and England.